Workflow Automation Guide: Definition, Benefits, And Software

 1. Customizable forms

 Any ITSM workflow gets triggered by a request.
-To make this process more efficient, on InvGate Service Desk, you can customize the form that initiates the workflow to collect all the necessary information beforehand, thus enhancing the accuracy of the process.
+To make this process more efficient, on InvGate Service Management, you can customize the form that initiates the workflow to collect all the necessary information beforehand, thus enhancing the accuracy of the process.

 2. Graphical workflow editor